-In addition to performing, Kevin owns the project studio Musikd.com original music for original people® (www.musikd.com), which provided the KSO with mastered archival recordings of performances at no cost to the orchestra 2004-2013, including the recordings used by the Illinois Council of Orchestras to name the KSO the 2009 Community Orchestra of the Year.
-Musikd.com also produced the Pascere Benefit concert 2000-2006, and the CDs White English Rain and Interludes (available on iTunes®), and mastered various recordings for local musicians.
+Kevin owns the project studio Musikd.com, original music for original people® (www.musikd.com), which provided the KSO with mastered archival recordings of performances at no cost to the orchestra 2004-2013, including the recordings used by the Illinois Council of Orchestras to name the KSO the 2009 Community Orchestra of the Year.
+Musikd.com also produced the Pascere Benefit concert 2000-2006, the albums White English Rain, and Interludes (available on iTunes®), and mastered various recordings for local musicians.

 In addition to his musical activity, Kevin completed the Jungian Psychotherapy program at the C.G.
 Jung Institute in Chicago and earned an M.A. in counseling psychology at Pacifica Graduate Institute in California.
 He is licensed as a Marriage and Family Therapist (active limited educational license) in Michigan and has traveled extensively to Europe, Asia, and South America.
 All of these experiences inform his performances, which he hopes will enrich your life.

 His master’s thesis, “Manifesting archetypal energy through music,” is a performance thesis that explores the intersection of music and depth psychology and was used a model thesis at Pacifica Graduate Institute for several years; it is available as a free download at Proquest.
 It is of interest and useful to psychotherapists, musicians, educators ,and the general public.